OFFSET

 COMMENTS

-Below is a general expression that can be used as a starting point for finding similar formulas and three examples.
+Below is a general algorithm that can be used as a starting point for finding similar ones and three examples.

-Be forewarned that not every possibility will work - additional conditions may apply -but it is easy to see that there are no doubt actually an infinite number of algorisms much like Rowland's that will have hundreds or thousands of primes between the 1's before a composite is encountered.
+Not every possibility will work (additional conditions may apply) but it is easy to see that there are an infinite number of algorithms much like Rowland's that will have hundreds or thousands of primes between the 1's before a composite is encountered.

 Examples: